Glossary

 Aholmewa – pronounced; ah-HOL- mee – wah.
 The quasi anagram of A Horse Leads Me to Water intended as a nickname and as a stand alone word in its own right symbolizing the principle and values of nondual existential and psychological freedom.

-Horse – 1) a large herbivorous single-toed hard hooved quadruped mammal; 2) a metaphor for nature (the universe), relative reality, also known as the duality
+Horse – 1) a large herbivorous single-toed hard hooved quadruped mammal; 2) a metaphor for nature (the universe) symbolising abstract concepts in a physical form

 Indigenous – originating or occuring naturally in a particular place, for example: We are indigenous to Earth.